MuesliSwapTeam/did-dex-layer/README.md

 python -m orderbook.off_chain.cancel_order trader1 [ORDER_ID]
 ```

 This will create a new trade with `trader1` as owner`.
 You can now only cancel the order when presenting the DID NFT of trader 1.
-To do this you can mint an authentication NFT through a DID demo and then send it to the wallets of the respective traders.
-To then cancel the order you can call the relvant cancelation code which constructs the correct transaction and presents the DID NFT during cancelation.

 ## Advanced Features